woodpecker-ci/woodpecker/docs/versioned_docs/version-2.8/20-usage/90-advanced-usage.md

 This set up will only work on trusted repositories and for security reasons should only be used in private environments.
 See [project settings](./75-project-settings.md#trusted) to enable trusted mode.
 :::

-The snippet below shows how a step can communicate with the docker deamon via a `docker:dind` service.
+The snippet below shows how a step can communicate with the docker daemon via a `docker:dind` service.

 :::note
-If your aim ist to build/publish OCI images, cosider using the [Docker Buildx Plugin](https://woodpecker-ci.org/plugins/Docker%20Buildx) instead.
+If your aim ist to build/publish OCI images, consider using the [Docker Buildx Plugin](https://woodpecker-ci.org/plugins/Docker%20Buildx) instead.
 :::

 The most important bit ist to allow the dind service to write/read certificates on a mounted volume that is also shared with the step that will contact the daemon (it needs the service's CA to do so successfully).